ribh76/FLIPRADAR/README.md

 # FlipRadar

-FlipRadar is a LEGO collecting and resale analysis app.
-It combines a FastAPI backend, a React/Vite frontend, pricing and recommendation engines, marketplace integrations, and a repeatable local demo.
+FlipRadar is a LEGO collecting and resale analysis application.
+It helps users evaluate sets, track portfolios, compare market data, and turn pricing evidence into buy, pass, watch, hold, or sell guidance.
+The project pairs a FastAPI API with a React/Vite web app, PostgreSQL-backed data, marketplace integrations, and a seeded local demo.

 ## Project Structure